Nine transported convicts who helped build Australia

 3. John Boyle O’Reilly

 Don’t read too much into this, but Mr O’Reilly eventually became a newspaper editor too.
-Guilty of rebellion, he escaped to the US and went on to co-own a Boston paper called The Pilot.
+Guilty of rebellion, he escaped to the US and went on to co-own a Boston paper, The Pilot.

 4. Enoch Barrett